 Some critics of this decision claim that it violates the separation of church and state set down in the First Amendment.
 This argument, however, was no impediment, as the text clearly specifies that Congress shall make no law respecting an establishment of religion, but says nothing about the Supreme Court’s ability to do so.
 In fact, the relevant passage relating to the Court may be found in note from John Marshall scrawled in the margin that begins "I can do whatever I want, neener, neener."

 As is well known, this fragile democracy that we hold so dear cannot be left up to something as fallible and whimsical as the individual wills of the people that make it up.
 Democracy, it is clear, may only function when every participant’s actions are controlled by an invisible and omnipotent divine puppet master, guiding them toward the correct decision.
 This in turn will only function properly should the deity in question be begged for assistance promptly and repeatedly.
 Deities spend most of their time choosing the outcome of sporting events and thus must have their attention directed toward other ends by means of spiritually shouting for them to take heed.
-Prayer is doubly important in these settings, for without it, what omniscient power could tell exactly what it is we wanted it to do for us, and then alter its eternal plan for the universe in regards to those requests?

 In the decision, the justices, with the wisdom that was no doubt provided to them by beings of a higher order, advise those offended by the government sanctioned prayers to simply leave and return upon the conclusion of the benediction.
 To this end, I propose that each town hall be fitted with an electric sign upon the door that will read, "Praying" in red, glowing letters when a prayer is in session and changing to a green "Legislating" when it is safe for nonbelievers to return.